 Consonants tend to be high frequency sounds.
 They give clarity to speech.
 If you cannot hear them then words are difficult to understand.

-Where there is lots of reverberation, low frequency sound bounces around the room and makes it difficult for people to understand speech.
+Echo or reverberation means louder low frequency sounds bounce around the room.
+This blurs words and makes it more difficult for people to understand speech.

 Reverberation varies depending on the size, shape and nature of the room.
 Sound insulation reduces the amount of low frequency sound bouncing around and makes a space more hearing-friendly.

 Sound insulation can be created by carpets, soft furnishings, table cloths, soft seating, noise absorbent panels and other treatments.

 Difficulties in hearing are created by high ceilings, hard surfaces and noise from adjacent rooms, conversational chatter, music and other ambient sounds.